gbharathit/DS-4002-Project-3/README.md

 *Step 4: Run the Analysis*

-* Open EDA.ipynb in Jupyter Notebook or Google Colab to explore the dataset.
+* Open ClassDistributionPlot.Rmd in R and Histograms of Image Width and Height.ipynb in Jupyter Notebook or Google Colab to explore the dataset.
-* Open Data_Preprocessing.ipynb to preprocess images and create train/test splits.
-* Open CNN_Model_Training.ipynb to train the CNN model and evaluate predictions.
+* Open MI3_Modelupdated.ipynb to train the CNN model and evaluate predictions.
 * Generated outputs include plots, metrics, and confusion matrices for model performance.

 *Step 5: Troubleshooting*